resources-banner-image

 Two challenges led to this task selection:

-• Replacing all float point operations with fixed point
+• Replacing all floating-point operations with fixed-point.

-• Replacing multiplications/divisions by additions whenever possible
+• Replacing multiplications/divisions with additions whenever possible.

-• Optimized data exchange between CPU and FPGA
+• Optimized data exchange between CPU and FPGA.